 Ningaloo Reef, Western Australia

-Bringing the concept of 'Wild Bush Luxury' to the stunning and remote Western Australian coast, Sal Salis is an extraordinary tented camp in an awe inspiring location, hidden in the dunes just meters from the natural wonder of Ningaloo Reef.
+Bringing the concept of 'Wild Bush Luxury' to the stunning and remote Western Australian coast, eco-friendly Sal Salis is an extraordinary tented camp in an awe inspiring location, hidden in the dunes just meters from the natural wonder of Ningaloo Reef.

 At a Glance